pointfreeco/swift-snapshot-testing/README.md

 When an assertion first runs, a snapshot is automatically recorded to disk and the test will fail, printing out the file path of any newly-recorded reference.

-> 🛑 failed - Recorded: …
+> 🛑 failed - An existing reference was not found on disk.
+Automatically recorded snapshot: …
 >
 > "…/MyAppTests/\_\_Snapshots\_\_/MyViewControllerTests/testMyViewController.png"
+>
+> Re-run "testMyViewController" to test against the newly-recorded snapshot.

 Repeat test runs will load this reference and compare it with the runtime value.
 If they don't match, the test will fail and describe the difference.